PolyglotDevsLondon/sharespots/README.md

 # Database

-We are using Postgres
+We are using PostgreSQL 9.5

-### Mac OSX
+## Mac OSX

-Download and install Postgres using https://postgresapp.com/.
+1. Download and install Postgres using https://postgresapp.com.
-Once you have installed click initialise
+2. Once you have installed click initialise

+### Create a new DB

+You have a few options to make a new DB, either:

+1. In your command line run `createdb sharespots`
+2. Set the DATABASE_URL env variable `export DATABASE_URL=postgresql://sharespots`

+Or create the DB via psql command line:
+#### Create a new DB via psql
 You should see three databases _yourusername_ postgres and template1

 Run this in your terminal: